 Q: My Buick key will not start the car.
 The battery is good, the lights are on and the radio works.
 What may be the reason?

-A: There may be a few reasons why the key won’t start the car.
-A mechanical problem or key related problem.
+A: There are a couple of reasons for the key not starting the car – it could be a mechanical problem or a key-related problem.
 Please visit: My ignition key won’t start the car for more information.

-A: The price for Buick key replacement vary depends on the make and model.
-There are mainly two different type of Buick keys when it comes to replacement key cost:
+A: The price for Buick key replacement varies according to the year of manufacture and the model.
+In the main, there are two different types of Buick keys when it comes to replacement key cost:

-- Non-transponder chip key – No need to program the key.
+- Non-transponder chip key – there is no need to code the key.

-- Transponder chip keys – Need to program the key.
+- Transponder chip keys – the key needs to be coded.

 Non-transponder Buick replacement key cost –

-Since these no programming is needed, you can call the dealer to cut you a new replacement key and pick it up at your convenience.
+If no coding is needed, you can call the dealer and have him cut you a new replacement key, which you can pick up at your convenience.

-However, in case the ignition was changed before, as may happen with older models, the codes the dealer has on file will not work and therefore the key won’t turn in the ignition.
+However, if the ignition was changed in the past, as may happen with older models, the codes the dealer has on file will not work and so the key won’t turn in the ignition.

-In addition, important to remember that the dealer has only codes for the original ignition and up to certain years on file.
-In case the car is too old, it may be a problem to get a replacement key from the dealer.
+It is also important to remember that the dealer only has codes on file for the original ignition and up to a certain year.
+If the car is too old, it may be difficult to get a replacement key from the dealer.